ippie52/markdown_code_embed/README.md

 For example, if you wish to pass arguments to pipe `stderr` to `/dev/null`, e.g. `my_command 2> /dev/null`, please wrap this in a script!

+**Tip: _Avoid capturing process outputs that will differ on each run, they will trip up commit hooks and CI checks._**

 **Caution: _Be careful not to pass anything too demanding or recursive.
 For instance, calling the `mdce.py` without the `-h` argument will result in a recursive call to itself, spawning many processes.
-No prizes will be awarded for realising that I made this happen during my testing_**
+No prizes will be awarded for realising that I made this happen during my testing._**

 ### Script Usage
 To run the script, `Python3` is required.